Hödekin: Sources

-The earlier known account of the story was told in Johannes Trithemius Chronicon Hirsaugiense (1495–1503), who places the story in the context of historical events which Trithemius dates to c.
+The earlier known account of the story was told in Johannes Trithemius's Chronicon Hirsaugiense (1495–1503), who places the story in the context of historical events which Trithemius dates to c.
 1132.
 (Note: Trithemius quoted by Schelwig.)
-The story gained immense popularity after its inclusion in the 1586 German edition of Johann Weyer's De praestigiis daemonum (not in the original 1563 Latin).
-Joseph Ritson (publ 1831; written c.1800 (Note: Ritson died 1803, but the work Fairy Tales was published posthumously in 1831 by his nephew.
-The writing is not contemporaneous with The Quip Modest (1788) but of "Ritson's last years".) translated Trithemius via Weyer.
+The story gained immense popularity after its inclusion in the 1586 German edition of Johann Weyer's De praestigiis daemonum (it wasn't included in the original edition from 1563, in Latin).
+Joseph Ritson (published 1831; written c.1800 (Note: Ritson died 1803, but the work Fairy Tales was published posthumously in 1831 by his nephew.
+The writing is not contemporaneous with The Quip Modest (1788) but of "Ritson's last years".)) translated Trithemius via Weyer.

 The legend was retold by the Brothers Grimm in Deutsche Sagen as No. 74 "Hütchen", based on multiple sources, including Weyer, Johannes Praetorius (1666), Erasmus Francisci (1690) and unspecified oral sources.
 A full English translation of the Grimms' retelling was provided by Thomas Roscoe (1826), titled "The Domestic Goblin Hutchen".

-An abridged account of the "Hödeken" was given in English by Thomas Keightley (1828).
-Heinrich Heine also discusses the story in Deutschland (1834), copying from Dobeneck which gives a German translation of Trithemius; Heine's essay can be read in English translation.
+An abridged account of the "Hödeken" was provided in English by Thomas Keightley (1828).
+Heinrich Heine also discussed the story in his 1834 Deutschland, where he copied from Dobeneck, who had provided a German translation of the original account by Trithemius.
+Heine's essay is also available in English translation.